bailey27/cppcryptfs/INSTALL.md

 Only OpenSSL needs to be compiled separately.
 RapidJSON consists of only header files and doesn't need to be compiled separately from cppcryptfs.

-The free Microsoft Visual Studio 2017 Community Edition is recommended
+For compiling OpenSSL and cppcryptfs, the free Microsoft Visual Studio 2017 Community Edition is recommended.

 https://www.visualstudio.com/vs/community/